HlG4399/LeetCode-Answers/README.md

-# LeetCode-Answer
-I would like to be able to share the core code that I solved the problem on leetcode
+I would like to be able to share the core code that I solved the problems on LeetCode.